What the UNITED NATIONS Police do in the field

 Interim law enforcement

-UN Police working in the UN Mission in Chad (MINURCAT) with the Détachement Intégré de Sécurité (DIS) at a refugee camp in Farchana.
+United Nations Police working in the United Nations Mission in Chad (MINURCAT) with the Détachement Intégré de Sécurité (DIS) at a refugee camp in Farchana.
 UN Photo

-They are not, however, considered as law enforcement officers under the legislation of the host country and their prerogatives are consequently limited: they may, however, stop, detain and search individuals in accordance with the mandate of the mission and specific directives issued by the Department of Peacekeeping Operations.
+United Nations Police are not, however, considered as law enforcement officers under the legislation of the host country and their prerogatives are consequently limited: they may, however, stop, detain and search individuals in accordance with the mandate of the mission and specific directives issued by the Department of Peacekeeping Operations.
 They also play a key role in the protection of United Nations personnel and facilities.
-Such security functions, in support of domestic law enforcement agencies, are currently performed by members of Formed Police Units assigned to the United Nations missions in the Côte d'Ivoire (UNOCI), the Democratic Republic of the Congo (MONUSCO), Haiti (MINUSTAH) and Liberia (UNMIL).
+Such security functions, in support of domestic police and other law enforcement agencies are currently performed by members of Formed Police Units assigned to the United Nations missions in the Côte d'Ivoire (UNOCI), the Democratic Republic of the Congo (MONUSCO), Haiti (MINUSTAH) and Liberia (UNMIL).